byx020119/byx020119/README.md

 ## Welcome 👋

-Hi,I'm byx020119,a IoT Engineering student from USTB📕.
+Hi,I'm BaiYu,a IoT Engineering student from USTB📕.

 <!--
 - 🔭 I’m currently working on Neural Networks and Computer Vision.